d0tTino/UME/docs/GRAPH_MODEL.md

 - `email` *(string)*: Contact address.

 ### UserGroup
 Collects users for shared permissions and collaboration.
+Groups can be linked to resources to extend access to multiple users at once.

 Properties:
 - `group_id` *(string, required)*: Stable identifier for the group.
 - `name` *(string)*: Human friendly label.
 - `members` *(array)*: List of `user_id` values belonging to the group.

+### Resource
+Generic node representing a shareable asset such as a document or calendar event.

+Properties:
+- `id` *(string, required)*: Stable identifier for the resource.
+- Additional attributes depend on the resource type.

 ## Edge Labels